dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 Some modules and handlers have configuration options, which would be stored in the web.config.
 However, in ASP.NET 5 a new configuration model is used in place of web.config.

-The new ASP.NET 5 :ref:`configuration system <fundamentals-configuration>` gives you these options to solve this:
+The new ASP.NET 5 :doc:`configuration system <../fundamentals/configuration>` gives you these options to solve this:

 * Use the :ref:`options pattern <options-config-objects>`, as used with MVC.
 This section shows how.
 * Directly inject the options into the middleware, as shown in the `next section <#loading-middleware-options-through-direct-injection>`_.